lemotdesign/one-click-hugo-cms/site/content/termites-in-trees-and-stumps/_index.md

       However, appropriate measures should be taken to manage and control termite infestations in these areas to prevent potential damage to other structures.
     heading: Don't Panic - It's a Natural Occurrence
     imageUrl: img/termites-in-a-tree-stump-3.jpg
+  - text: >-
+      Termites naturally gravitate towards trees and stumps, a relationship that has been ongoing for millions of years.
+Trees, especially eucalyptus (gum trees) common in Australia, offer an ideal habitat for termites.

+      They prefer the heartwood at the centre of the trunk, avoiding the sapwood and growth rings.
+To termites, trees are akin to towering restaurants, providing both nourishment and shelter.

+      As for tree stumps, they become increasingly attractive to termites as they age.
+The aging wood becomes more susceptible and appealing to these pests.
+Aged stumps offer termites a substantial food source and a secure nesting site, making them prime targets for termite colonization.
+    imageUrl: img/tree-stump-diagram.jpg
+    heading: k
 ---